 Agnieszka Legutko

-Agi Legutko specializes in modern Yiddish literature, language, and culture, women and gender studies, spirit possession in Judaism, as well as in American and European modern Jewish literature, theater, and film.
-Her research interests also include trauma, memory, performance, and the body represented in modern Jewish culture.
-She is interested in new approaches to content-based foreign language teaching, second language acquisition in the post-method era, as well as in exploring the possibilities offered by digital humanities and technology integration in Yiddish language instruction.
+Agi Legutko specializes in modern Yiddish literature, language, and culture, women and gender studies, spirit possession in Judaism, as well as in American and European modern Jewish literatures, theater, and film.
+Her research interests also include trauma, memory, performance, and the body represented in modern Jewish cultures.
+She is interested in new approaches to content-based foreign language teaching and developing new Yiddish pedagogy in the post-method era, as well as in employing digital humanities in teaching language and literature.

 Selected publications:

--"The Dybbuk Century in Poland: Dybbuks, and the Contemporary Discourse on the Polish/Jewish Past, The Dybbuk Century, ed.
-Debra Caplan and Rachel Moss (University of Michigan Press, 2023):183-207.
+–“The Dybbuk Century in Poland: Dybbuks, and the Contemporary Discourse on the Polish/Jewish Past," The Dybbuk Century: The Jewish Play that Possessed the World, ed.
+Debra Caplan and Rachel Moss (University of Michigan Press, 2023): 183-207.

-–“Possessed by the Traumatic Past: Postmemory and S. An-sky’s The Dybbuk in Kantor’s The Dead Class,” Theatermachine: Tadeusz Kantor in Context, ed.
+–"Possessed by the Traumatic Past: Postmemory and S. An-sky’s The Dybbuk in Kantor’s The Dead Class, The Theater of Tadeusz Kantor, ed.
 Magda Romanska and Kathleen Cioffi, (Northwestern University Press, 2020): 103-116.

 –“Obsessed with the Possessed: The Dybbuk Motif in Jewish Literature,” The Dybbuk, Between Two Worlds: An Anthology, ed.
 Mieczyslaw Abramowicz and Jan Ciechowicz, (in Polish & English, Gdansk University Press, 2017).